 - Grayish/ashen (in people with darker skin) or bluish (in people with lighter skin) skin, lips or nails

 Fentanyl is a very strong narcotic pain medication.
 It is usually prescribed in the form of slow-release patches to treat severe chronic pain, often for people diagnosed with cancer.

 Opioids are a class of drugs that include prescribed painkillers like fentanyl, morphine, and oxycodone, and illicit substances like heroin.
 Opioids interact with opioid receptors in the brain and elicit a range of responses within the body; from feelings of pain relief, to relaxation, pleasure and contentment.
 They are depressants, meaning they slow your central nervous and respiratory systems, meaning your breathing and heart rate slow down.
 Sometimes breathing can slow to the point where you are not able to get enough oxygen to your brain.

-If you plan on using substances where fentanyl has been detected (cocaine, ketamine, heroin, methamphetamines), we have a few tips to avoid the risk of fentanyl-related harms:
+If you plan on using substances where fentanyl and other strong opioids have been detected (cocaine, ketamine, heroin, methamphetamines), we have a few tips to avoid the risk of fentanyl-related harms:

 - Start with small doses and be on the lookout for adverse or unusual effects.
 Don’t re-dose until you’re sure you’re not experiencing adverse effects.
 Continue to use in small doses to minimise the risk of harm

 - Never dose alone.
 Always use with friends so you can look out for each other